 The touch and type phone brings back a full BlackBerry keyboard in a candycar form, but runs Android.
 A heady mix, but not fully revealed yet, the BlackBerry Mercury or DTEK70 as it might be known, will be launched at MWC 2017.

 Google at MWC 2017

 Google always has a good time at MWC, using it as an opportunity to show off all its Android partners.
 But Google is also planning on launching Android Wear 2.0, along with a couple of its own watches running the new platform.

 Google doesn't typically launch at MWC, but the timing looks right, with new devices like the Casio WSD-F20 confirming it will launch with the new software.
 Google might, then, push Android Wear 2.0 to coincide with with world's biggest mobile tradeshow.

 Huawei at MWC 2017

-Huawei has generally been having a good time of things, growing brand recognition and releasing some accomplished device like the Huawei P9.
+Huawei has generally been having a good time of things, growing brand recognition and releasing some accomplished devices like the Huawei P9.
 Huawei has a mixed history with MWC, often using the conference to launch new devices, but not always the new flagship, which often gets its own, large, launch event a month later.

 HTC at MWC 2017